 Politician, author, blogger,

-my first election, I have been the council representative on the airport services
+and 2010.
+I have been the council representative on the airport

-In December, 2011, Municipal World published my latest book, Politically Speaking, a guide
+In December, 2011, Municipal World published my book, Politically Speaking, a guide

 to media relations and communications strategies for municipal politicians.